ningacoding/klazify/readme.md

 style sheets) library, and every EStyleSheet rules aplies for Klazify, you can create, re-use, override variables, scaling, etc.

-Klazify also includes a Popover with was based on [Material Menu](https://github.com/mxck/react-native-material-menu) and we made it easy to use.
+Klazify also includes a Popover which was based on [Material Menu](https://github.com/mxck/react-native-material-menu) but we made it easy to use.

 Other dependencies: [color](https://www.npmjs.com/package/color) and [lodash](https://www.npmjs.com/package/lodash).